morauszkia/coding-notes/protocols/http.md

 Http requests can run into errors (e.g. if a server is down), so you should handle potential errors in your code, e.g. with `try/catch` blocks.
 If you use the `.then` syntax for handling promises, `.catch()` can be used with a callback function to handle potential errors.

+The value of a parsed JSON will be of type `any` by default.
+TypeScript won't be able to perform type checking on the parsed data.
+You need to manually validate that the data has all the required fields, or if you trust the API you can assert the type of the parsed data.

 ```javascript
 async function getProjects() {
     try {